trizen/raku-rosettacode/programming_tasks/V/Van_Eck_sequence.md

 # [Van Eck sequence][1]

 There is not **a** Van Eck sequence, rather a series of related sequences that differ in their starting value.
 This task is nominally for the sequence starting with the value 0.
-This Perl 6 implementation will handle any integer starting value.
+This Raku implementation will handle any integer starting value.